 C. Setbacks:

-The front yard building setback shall be 20’ from the right of way and shall not be required to be staggered.
+The front building line shall be 20’ from the right of way and shall not be required to be staggered.

-Corner lots shall have a 20’ front yard building setback from both rights of way.
+Corner lots shall have a 20’ front building line from both rights of way.

 The side yard building setback shall be a 6’ per side with a minimum 14' separation between principal structures for Lots 1 - 15 and 6' setback with a minimum of 16' separation between principal structures for lots 16 - 30.